mvolkmann/blog/src/eleventy/11ty-configuration.md

 };
 ```

-Another kind of file that can be placed in the `_include` directory
-is `.njk` files that define macros.
-See an example in [navigation plugin](/blog/navigation-plugin).

 TODO: What else goes in the "includes" directory besides layout files?
 ANSWER: include files, extends files, and partials
 TODO: But what are these?

+Another kind of file that can be placed in the `_include` directory
+is `.njk` files that define macros.
+An example can be found in
+{% aInternal
+  '/blog/eleventy/plugins/navigation-plugin/',
+  'navigation plugin'
+%}.